Ahmed-Gamal-Mohammed/App-Academy/Courses/07- Servers, APIs, and Promises/1- Notes/01 HTTP Servers I/01 Server Basics.md

 		- The **order** in which data is sent and received.
 		- The **format** of the data.
 		- How errors are handled.
-- Protocols define the process of exchanging data, but don't define exactly what that data must be.
+- Protocols define the process of exchanging data, but don't define exactly what that data must be.￼
 - **Analogy:**
 	Think of a **multi-course meal**:
 	1. **Appetizer** → **Entree** → **Dessert** (order is fixed).